Skip to content

 Common sourceWindows exports, web, AndroidiPhone, Final Cut, QuickTime

-Mac post-productionAccepted; MOV still common in specsDefault in many Apple workflows
+Mac post productionAccepted; MOV still common in specsDefault in many Apple workflows

 Same codecs inside?Often yesOften yes

 See MOV vs MP4 explained .
 For the reverse path, see MOV to MP4 on Windows .
+Confirm the Mac side actually needs MOV, not the reverse conversion.

-Convert with FFmpeg
+Method 2: Convert with FFmpeg

 winget install --id Gyan.FFmpeg -e